 HESTER.
 Lady Caroline, I had no idea it was your brother.
-I am sorry for the pain I must have caused you - I - could be too bad for him.
+I am sorry for the pain I must have caused you -I -

+LADY CAROLINE.
+My dear Miss Worsley, the only part of your little speech, if I may so term it, with which I thoroughly agreed, was the part about my brother.
+Nothing that you could possibly say could be too bad for him.
 I regard Henry as infamous, absolutely infamous.
 But I am bound to state, as you were remarking, Jane, that he is excellent company, and he has one of the best cooks in London, and after a good dinner one can forgive anybody, even one's own relations.